Andre-lab/ZEAL_v1/docs/mkdocs/docs/index.md

 2. After importing the two structures you will see a low-resolution representation of the solvent-accessible surface of the structures - this can be changed in the setup tab.
 Note that the structures might have different relative sizes due to scaling (this is to achieve [scale invariance](howItWorks.md) when comparing the shapes). <img src="./images/ZEAL/win/struct_loaded.png" >

 3. Click the *Play button* (*Global search*) to start the search for optimal shape alignment.
 The progress of the search will be shown in a new window; the alignment with the best correlation coefficient found after a certain number of function evaluations.
-The search can be stopped by clicking on the stop button, otherwise it will stop when the [stopping criteria](userGuide.md) is met.
+The search can be stopped by clicking on the stop button, otherwise it will stop when a [stopping criterium](userGuide.md) is met.
 <img src="./images/ZEAL/win/align_searchprog_done.png" >

 4. To inspect the alignment in more detail you can view the structures in JSmol if you like.
 Click the export tab if you want to save the aligned structures to a pdb file.